Three Little Chickpeas

 Tofu, tamari, nutritional yeast, and spices in separate bowls.

-For more recipes using super firm and extra firm tofu, try making tofu nuggets.
+For more recipes using super firm and extra firm tofu, try making tofu bites or buffalo tofu nuggets.

-Spices and seasonings - An assortment of seasonings are needed for the recipe, including chili powder which is a spice blend, not cayenne pepper or chili flakes.
-To flavor the tofu ground beef the recipe also calls for dried oregano, ground cumin, smoked paprika, onion powder, and garlic powder.
+Spices and seasonings - An assortment of seasonings is needed for the recipe, including chili powder, which is a spice blend, not cayenne pepper or chili flakes.
+To flavor the vegan ground meat, the recipe also calls for dried oregano, ground cumin, smoked paprika, onion powder, and garlic powder.

 Tips